Olorin7/Fa18HW2/README.md

 // The jth record on the ith page.
 RecordId rid = new RecordId(i, (short) j);
 ```

+### query
+The `query` directory contains what are called query operators.
+These are operators that are applied to one or more tables, or other operators.
+They carry out their operation on their input operator(s) and return iterators over records that are the result of applying that specific operator.
+You don't need to worry about this directory for HW2.

+### concurrency
+The `concurrency` directory contains classes to help achieve concurrency of the database.
+You don't need to worry about this directory for HW2.

 ### index
 We describe the `index` directory in the next section.